 One of the “pills” within the app is called Spot Stars.
 This is the tool we use to calculate our shutter speeds to get our slowest possible shutter speed.

 From here you will have the options to set the camera you’re using, the focal length you are shooting at and your aperture.

 The last two options you can set are the declination angle and accuracy options.
 The declination angle option allows you to set the minimum declination angle of the stars you will be shooting.
 If you happen to know this, you can set it to get a more accurate result.
-Zero is the absolute worse case scenario here, though, so it's safe to just leave this at its default.
+Zero is the absolute worst-case scenario here, though, so it’s safe to just leave this at its default.